-Warsaw, Poland – A young Polish man, aged 18 years old, has been sentenced to prison in the U.K., making him the third Polish national to be jailed this year on far-right extremism and terror charges.
+Warsaw, Poland – A young Polish neo-Nazi, aged 18 years old, has been sentenced to prison in the U.K., making him the third Polish national to be jailed this year on far-right extremism and terror charges.

 Jacek Tchorzewski, an 18-year-old neo-Nazi, was just sentenced to four years of imprisonment by a British court after admitting to nearly a dozen counts of possession of terrorism information, including many DIY instruction manuals on how to make firearms and how to manufacture homemade bombs.